Common Mistakes Managing MBA Recommenders

 The 5 Dont’s of Managing MBA Recommenders

-Heed the following five tips, and you’ll avoid a lot of unnecessary anxiety at a time when you are already under a lot of pressure.
+Heed the following five tips, and you’ll avoid a lot of unnecessary anxiety when you are already under a lot of pressure.
 (Also, don’t miss our Strategy Guide: Recommendation Letters for MBA Applications.)

-1. Don’t assume they will remember all of your achievements or know what to write about.
+1. Don’t assume they know what to write about or will remember all of your achievements.

 Here’s what an instance of initiative might look like: “Last year, when I learned that international sales were declining, I took it upon myself to research the competitive landscape and learned of two recent market entrants.
 I then offered to lead a team to analyze these new competitors and develop a strategy for regaining our market share.
 Our team of five analysts proposed a solution after one week of work.
 The solution was implemented and within six months, we gained back 5 percent of lost market share.”